martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/natural-numbers-functions.lagda.md

 suc x ≤₁ 0     = 𝟘
 suc x ≤₁ suc y = x ≤₁ y
 ```
-The third one, which we will as the official one, is defined *by induction* using `data`:
+The third one, which we will adopt as the official one, is defined *by induction* using `data`:
 ```agda
 data _≤_ : ℕ → ℕ → Type where
  0-smallest      : {y : ℕ} → 0 ≤ y